ccdcoe/Frankencoding/README.md

 <img alt="https://twitter.com/hughcards/status/423952995240648704" src="https://pbs.twimg.com/media/Bq8s4gsCAAAdr18.jpg" width="256">

-You're busted! -  and just with Bubble Gum And Bailing Wire... ok and some Duct Tape also used
+You're busted! -  and just with Bubble Gum And Baling Wire... ok and some Duct Tape is also used

 * [Snoopy is a tiny library that logs all executed commands + arguments on your system.](https://github.com/a2o/snoopy)
 * [RSYSLOG is the rocket-fast system for log processing.](https://github.com/rsyslog/rsyslog)